Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Eligibility does not guarantee measures.

 Most retrofit measures are permitted without planning permission.
-However, properties in conservation areas or listed buildings may require planning consent, which can take up to 12 weeks and may delay installation.
+However, properties in conservation areas, or listed buildings, may require planning consent.
+This can take up to 12 weeks, and may delay installation.

 Feedback button